 How would one know unless one experiences it?
 You need to be of strong mind and not have FOMO to know exactly what you’re looking for on your travels, how much is responsible tourism important to you and if you’re alright skipping the touristy bits.

-Was it good enough to jostle the crowds?
+The sunset sure was mesmerizing, but was it good enough to jostle the crowds?
 Not for me as it was noisy and it isn’t the way I’d like to experience a sunset.

 A couple standing above a dome and kissing next to a church, things to do in Oia Santorini

-Fun things to do in Oia, Santorini
+Fun Things to do in Oia, Santorini

 A guide to the best places in Oia